 How Long Should an Asphalt Driveway Last?

-Asphalt driveways typically last 12 to 20 years, depending on the quality of the installation, the climate, the usage they get, and how well they have been maintained.
+Asphalt driveways typically last up to 20 years, depending on the quality of the installation, the climate, the usage they get, and how well they are maintained.
 Like most everything else, the better care you take of your asphalt driveway, the longer it will remain in service.

-By comparison, a poured concrete driveway typically lasts up to 30 years.
-In both cases, how long the material "lasts" really means how long you can live with it looking terrible after it has aged and cracked beyond reasonable repair.
-You can use an asphalt or concrete driveway forever, so how long it lasts is often a question of aesthetics.
+But how long the material "lasts" really means how long you can live with it looking terrible after it has aged and cracked beyond reasonable repair.
+You can use an asphalt (or concrete) driveway forever, so how long it lasts is often a question of aesthetics.
 In snow country, shoveling or snow-blowing a beat-up driveway can be a real headache.

 Choosing an Asphalt Contractor

 Asphalt driveways are usually installed by contractors who specialize in the job because it involves very specialized equipment and techniques.
 Do your homework before hiring a contractor, as there many fly-by-nighters out there ready to take your money in exchange for a lousy job.
 One area where contractors commonly cut corners is the granular base.